Elastic Splines I: Existence

-Remark.
-Let us denote by $\Cal A_{closed}(P_1,...,P_m)$ the set of closed curves passing through the points $P_1,...,P_m$ such that they are s-curves between any two consecutive points.
-Notice, that the proof of Theorem {\maint} will work equally well for closed admissible curves, provided there is at least one closed curve in $\Cal A_{closed}(P_1,...,P_m)$.
-This is exactly what we showed in the proof of Proposition {\nemures }.
-Therefore we have the following extension of Theorem {\maint}:
+\remark{Remark \Tlabel\rremarrk} Let us denote by $\Cal A_{periodic}(P_1,P_2,\ldots ,P_m,P_1)$ the set of periodic (closed) curves passing through the points $P_1,P_2,\ldots ,P_m,P_1$ such that they are s-curves between any two consecutive points.
+Notice that the proof of Theorem {\theoremmain} works equally well for periodic admissible curves, provided that $\Cal A_{periodic}(P_1,P_2,\ldots ,P_m,P_1)$ is nonempty.
+This is exactly what is shown in the proof of Proposition \nemures.
+Therefore we have the following extension of Theorem {\theoremmain }: \endremark